Spiritual Meaning of Seeing Auras in a Dream: Discover Insights

 What does a spiritual aura look like in a dream?

-Most dreamers describe it as a glowing halo or band of colored light surrounding a person, sometimes extending several feet.
-The colors can shift or pulsate.
-Gold and white auras tend to feel warm and protective; dark or grey ones feel heavy or unsettling.
+Most dreamers describe it as a glowing halo or band of coloured light surrounding a person, sometimes extending several feet.
+Colours can shift or pulsate.
+Gold and white auras feel warm and protective.
+Dark or grey ones feel heavy or unsettling.

 What is the biblical meaning of seeing auras in a dream?